 After graduating from an accredited nursing program with NCLEX eligibility, becoming a licensed nurse in Indiana only requires a few additional steps.
 The Indiana Board of Nursing grants nursing licenses by Exam and by Endorsement or reciprocity.
-More detailed Indiana nursing license information is online.
+But, more detailed Indiana nursing license information is online.

 Indiana Nursing License by Exam

-- complete the state application on the Indiana Board of Nursing website with required fees
+- complete the state application on the Indiana Board of Nursing website with the required fees

 - Submit the NCLEX application and exam registration with fees

-- Submit official transcripts from the nursing school attended
+- Send official transcripts from the nursing school attended

 - Submit a criminal background check